The following programs help low-income people with cash or food support needs:

 Long-Term Care Application (LTC) - Use this form to apply for MA payment of long-term-care services.
 Long-term-care services include nursing home care and services in your home through a waiver program.

-Emergency Assistance (EA) - Emergency Assistance provides special financial support for a case facing unexpected emergency expenses (such as eviction or losses from a fire), not more often than once every 12 months.
+Emergency Assistance (EA) - Emergency Assistance provides special financial support to individuals or families facing emergency expenses (such as eviction or disconnect notice), not more than once every 18 months.

 Minnesota Child Care Assistance Program (CCAP) - This program helps to pay childcare costs for low-income working families.
 People may be eligible for child care assistance if they are in need of child care services in order to secure employment, retain employment, and they meet the program income guidelines.

 Minnesota Family Investment Program (MFIP) - This program is Minnesota’s Cash and Food Assistance program for families who need assistance.

 Diversionary Work Program (DWP) - When most families first apply for cash assistance, they will participate in the Diversionary Work Program, or DWP.
 This is a 4-month program that helps parents go immediately to work.

 General Assistance (GA) - This program serves as Minnesota’s primary safety net for single adults and childless couples.
 The GA Program provides monthly cash grants for persons who cannot provide for themselves and whose income and resources are less than program limits.